FAQ - Use Tax on Purchases of Vehicles, Vessels, Aircraft

 If an overpayment of tax was made to a dealer or broker on a retail sale subject to sales tax, you must request the refund directly from the retailer.
 The retailer, being the person who is liable for the tax, would apply for a credit or refund on their quarterly sales tax return and submit verification of its refund to you, the purchaser.

-If you paid the tax to us or the DMV, you would make a request for a refund in writing to the BOE.
-Your request should detail the facts explaining why you feel the tax was overpaid or collected in error and include copies of receipts, returns, canceled checks, and any other documentation that verifies your claim.
-For more information and a copy of form BOE-101, Claim for Refund or Credit, please see publication 117, Filing a Claim for Refund.
+If you paid the tax to the BOE, you can request a refund in writing by filing form BOE-101, Claim for Refund or Credit.
+If you paid the tax to DMV, you can request a refund in writing by filing form BOE-101-DMV, Claim for Refund or Credit for Tax Paid to DMV.
+Your request should detail the facts explaining why you believe the tax was overpaid or collected in error and include copies of receipts, returns, canceled checks, and any other documentation that verifies your claim.
+For more information, please see publication 117, Filing a Claim for Refund.
 Also see Revenue and Taxation Code sections 6901, 6902.

 What if I paid tax to a broker?
 Who is